aieng-lab/llm-voicechat-demo/README.md

 "Beende Gespräch" button will reset all parameters and take the program back to "Ich shclafe ..." state.

-Everything must be closed from the terminals.
+Everything must be closed from terminals.

 ## Architicture:
-The project is developed using python Flask-SocketIO with front- and backend.
+The project is a Websocket server with RestAPI using python Flask-SocketIO with front- and backend.

 - Frontend:
    - Holds GUI designed using PyQt5.